-Programme is a set of modules, courses, or course options that lead to an award.
+Programme is a set of modules, programmes, or programme options that lead to an award.

 Certificate is a non-degree award granted upon successful completion of a prescribed programme of study.

 Diploma is a non-degree award granted upon successful completion of a prescribed programme of study.